Canine Bad Behavior – What To Do When Your Dog Is Aggressive

 You really cannot predict which families will be successful in modifying a dog’s aggressive behavior.
 I usually provide them with the names and addresses of dog trainers I trust.
 I am sure your veterinarian can do the same for you if you ask.
 I let the dog owners know that the success rate in modifying aggressive behavior is less than fifty percent.
 Here are some of the things those dog handlers suggest they do and don’t do during this training:

-Hopefully some of these suggestions will reduce or eliminate canine bad behavior – what to do when your dog is aggressive is never an easy problem for dog owners to face.
+Hopefully some of these suggestions will reduce or eliminate canine bad behavior in your dog.
+What to do when your dog is aggressive is never an easy problem for a dog owner to face.